Sharp Versus Blunt Punches

-When follicular unit extraction was first established, physicians performed the procedure exclusively with manual sharp punch tools.
+When follicular unit excision (formerly know as follicular unit extraction) was first established, physicians performed the procedure exclusively with manual sharp punch tools.
 The idea behind the sharp punch made sense: the tool needed to be sharp enough to puncture the skin and allow full tissue dissection down to the level of the follicle (roughly 4-5 mm).
 However, because the direction of the hair follicles above and beneath the surface of the skin didn't often match, hair restoration physicians noted increased transection rates and less viable grafts for transplanting.
 Those that were transplanted wouldn't produce any new hairs.

 The solution to this problem, first advocated by Dr. James Harris, was the invention of a blunt (unsharpened/dull) tipped punch device.
 Unlike a sharp punch, the blunt tip is able to separate the follicular unit from its surrounding tissue without causing follicle transection.
 Even if the direction of the follicle below and above the surface doesn’t match, the unsharpened, dull tip will not slice the follicle during extraction.